Maintaining an Existing Design System

 Improved consistency, scalability, and adoption of an existing design system used across multiple products

-Problem Statement
+The Problem

 As the product scaled, the design system became fragmented.
 Teams began creating ad-hoc components due to unclear documentation, inconsistent standards, and gaps in the existing system.
 This resulted in visual inconsistencies, duplicated work, and slower design-to-development handoffs.

-My Contributions
+MY Contributions

 Documented reusable UI components in Figma, improving team efficiency and reducing duplicated work.

 Cleaned up design files by removing duplicated frames, consolidating variants, and restructuring layers for long-term maintainability.
+Applied clear naming conventions across components and layers to improve readability, handoff, and collaboration.

-Created custom illustrated icons based on product and team requirements while maintaining alignment with system guidelines.
+Created custom illustrated icons based on product and

 What This Means for Product Teams